-In the world of Amazon advertising, there are numerous metrics for the purpose of analyzing your performance to choose from.
-Unfortunately, it is often challenging to define which one is the most relevant for you.
-Luckily, a universal metric exists — the click-through rate, also known as simply CTR.
+In the world of Amazon advertising, numerous metrics analyze your performance.
+Defining which is the most relevant for you can be challenging.
+Luckily, a universal metric exists — the Amazon click-through rate, also known as simply Amazon CTR.

-Targeting CTR is vital when you consider lowering cost per click and, therefore, increasing your profit.
+Targeting CTR is vital when you consider lowering cost per click and increasing your profit.

-Lower CTR indicates that your product can’t withstand the competition very well or that the product is offered to the wrong customer.
+Lower CTR indicates that your product can withstand the competition poorly or is offered to the wrong customer.

 But how to improve it?
 Search terms with less than 0.5% CTR should be excluded from your Amazon PPC campaign to ensure ad relevance and cut costs.